N30X420/UniTrix/README.md

 ## To Do
 - Implement a way to check if required dependencies are installed
+- Custom Certificate Path when not using Certify The Web

 ## Debugging
 Logs are saved in C:\INSTALL\UniTrix-2.0\UniTrix-2.0-xx-xx-xxxx_xx-xx-xx.log